colin-olito/SA-Hermaphrodites-wDemography/README.md

 	- `foreach`
 	- `doParallel`
 	- `doSNOW`
-3. Run the file `run-Simulations.R` either interactively in R or in terminal using Rscript.
+4. Run `run-Simulations.R` either interactively in R or in terminal, being sure to set the working directory to `SA-Hermaphrodites-wDemography-master/`.
 The simulations will take some time to generate the output files. *We recommend doing this interactively and only running up to L.717*, which will avoid running many simulations contained in a coda to the main simulations.
-4. Run the file `makeFigs.R` (up to L.108), which will read the simulation output files and generate the main figures in the paper and supplementary material.
+5. Run `makeFigs.R` (up to L.108), which will read the simulation output files and generate the main figures in the paper and supplementary material.
-5. Compile the LaTeX file `SA-Hermaphrodites-wDemography.tex` to produce a .pdf version of the accepted manuscript.
+6. Compile the LaTeX file `SA-Hermaphrodites-wDemography.tex` to produce a .pdf version of the accepted manuscript.
-6. Compile the LaTeX file `SupplementaryMaterial.tex` to produce a .pdf version of the Supplementary Material.
+7. Compile the LaTeX file `SupplementaryMaterial.tex` to produce a .pdf version of the Supplementary Material.

 ## An important note on data used in the study